meurissemax/autonomous-drone/README.md

 The main techniques explored are:

-* the use of markers (ArUco, QR code) to guide the UAV;
 * the calculation of vanishing point to adjust the UAV;
-* the use of neural networks for various tasks (associating an action to an image, computing vanishing point, depth estimation).
+* the use of neural networks for various tasks (associating an action to an image, computing vanishing point, depth estimation);
+* the use of markers (ArUco, QR code) to guide the UAV.

 Tests were first performed on a simulator ([Unreal Engine 4](https://www.unrealengine.com/) with the [AirSim](https://microsoft.github.io/AirSim/) plugin) and then in the corridors of a building with a [DJI Tello EDU](https://www.ryzerobotics.com/tello-edu).